Story by Chad Waller, NAIA Director of Athletics Communications & Media

 Top 25 Highlights (historical information dates back to 1999)

-- Second-ranked University of Northwestern Ohio (4) and No. 3 Spring Arbor (Mich.)
-(1) claimed the remaining first-place votes.
+- No. 3 University of Northwestern Ohio garnered the remaining first-place nod.

-- Lindsey Wilson own the most No. 1 rankings since 1999 with 58, followed by former member Azusa Pacific (Calif.) with 32, Westmont (Calif.) and former member Concordia (Ore.) with 19, former member Lee (Tenn.) and Martin Methodist at 16, and Spring Arbor with 14.
+- The Blue Raiders also own the most No. 1 rankings since 1999 with 58, followed by former member Azusa Pacific (Calif.) with 32, Westmont (Calif.) and former member Concordia (Ore.) with 19, former member Lee (Tenn.) at 16 and Spring Arbor with 14.

 - The poll was voted upon by a panel of head coaches representing each of the conferences, Association of Independent Institutions and Unaffiliated Groups.